Debunk

 Deconstruction

-- root "bunk," which is slang for nonsense or false ideas.
-So, "debunk" means to remove nonsense or false ideas.
+- root "bunk," short for "bunkum," meaning nonsense or false talk So, "debunk" literally means to remove nonsense or false ideas.

 Inquiry

-- How would you feel if someone debunked a belief you had?
+- How would you feel if someone tried to debunk something you believe in?